Two suspected al Qaeda militants killed in Yemen drone strike

 Security in Yemen is of regional and global importance.

-AQAP has previously plotted unsuccessfully to attack international airliners and is seen in Washington as a potential threat to Yemen's neighbour Saudi Arabia, the world's top oil exporter, and Red Sea oil tankers.
+AQAP has previously plotted unsuccessfully to attack international airliners and is seen in Washington as a potential threat to Yemen's neighbor Saudi Arabia, the world's top oil exporter, and Red Sea oil tankers.

 On Monday, AQAP leader Wuhayshi said he would free jailed Islamist militants soon.